-David L. Kim is coordinator of the Luce Scholars program and director of the Asia Foundation Development Fellows: Emerging Leadership for Asia’s Future program for The Asia Foundation.
-Mr. Kim previously served as manager of international programming at the John F. Kennedy Center for the Performing Arts, responsible for coordinating and managing local, national, and international programming initiatives including the Center’s major international festivals Arabesque: Arts of the Arab World (2009), and JAPAN!
+David L. Kim is director of Leadership and Exchanges programs at The Asia Foundation.
+He was previously coordinator of the Luce Scholars program and director of the Asia Foundation Development Fellows: Emerging Leadership for Asia’s Future program for the Foundation.
+Kim previously served as manager of international programming at the John F. Kennedy Center for the Performing Arts, responsible for coordinating and managing local, national, and international programming initiatives including the Center’s major international festivals Arabesque: Arts of the Arab World (2009), and JAPAN!
 (2008).

-Education: B.A. in Political Science from the University of Massachusetts; M.A. in International Affairs from the American University
+Education: Bachelor’s degree in Political Science from the University of Massachusetts; master’s degree in International Affairs from the American University

 Phone: (202) 588-9420